WELCOME TO DALLAS!

 — The Texas State Fair opens once a year in late September and goes on for almost an entire month.
 When you go, my advice is to park your car at a DART station and ride the train in so you don’t have to deal with traffic and pay for parking.
 Wear good shoes for walking and go for at least half of a day to get your money’s worth.
 And don’t go during Texas v.
 OU weekend unless you love extremely large crowds. #LessonLearned

-If you’re not into games/rides, see the butter sculptures, go to a concert or see to the car shows and dream about your future ride like I do.
+If you’re not into games/rides, see the butter sculptures, go to a concert or see the car shows and dream about your future ride.
 Be prepared for LOTS of fried food.
 Speaking of, get a Fletcher’s corny dog and corn on the cob at the VERY least!
+If you’re planning a trip, here’s my full State Fair of Texas Guide.

 — A wonderful outdoor event space where you can eat at a variety of restaurants, have innovative tech experiences, catch performances from local artists, and watch screenings of the latest WarnerMedia films!
 This space has been under construction for years and it was worth all the traffic I hated, ha!